All SEO should start with an SEO Audit. You need to arm yourself with information, after all, big data sets you free!

-We carry out this analysis on your site as well as on competitor sites similar in construction to yours so we can make a straight comparison between the current top ranking companies and your site that we want to position first in SERP’s.
+We carry out this analysis on your site as well as on competitor sites similar in construction to yours so we can make a straight comparison between the current top ranking companies and you.
+Then, armed with that information, we can position you first in SERP’s.

 Is Meta description present and Google friendly?

 Is the Meta Keywords tag being used? – This is not advised

 Is there one or more H2 tags?